nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 ## Anoushka

-Hot Lips Houlihan boards the ship as a godless commie cruise director, in some sort of east/west cruise staff exchange program.
+Hot Lips Houlihan (M.A.S.H.)
+boards the ship as a godless commie cruise director, in some sort of east/west cruise staff exchange program.
 She talks to Julie about the glass ceiling, making this perhaps the first episode that passes the Bechdel test.